hashicorp/terraform-provider-aws/website/docs/r/account_alternate_contact.html.markdown

 ## Import

-Import The Alternate Contact for the current account using the `alternate_contact_type`.
+Import the Alternate Contact for the current account using the `alternate_contact_type`.
 For example:

 ```
 $ terraform import aws_account_alternate_contact.operations OPERATIONS